vharitonsky/podb/README.md

 import * as fs from 'fs'
 import {PoTable} from 'podb';
 const table = new PoTable(fs.readFileSync('catalog.po').toString()); // open in memory data as a table
-// table is irrelevant in select clauses except 'table' is a reserved word table.execute("select * from t where not msgstr")); // get all untranslated records
+// table name is irrelevant in select clauses except 'table' is a reserved word table.execute("select * from t where not msgstr")); // get all untranslated records
 // [{ msgid: ' в категории %s',
 //     msgctxt: null,